camunda/camunda-docs/docs/components/modeler/desktop-modeler/connect-to-camunda-cloud.md

 description: "Camunda Modeler can communicate directly with Camunda Cloud."
 ---

-Camunda Modeler can communicate directly with Camunda Cloud.
+Desktop Modeler can communicate directly with Camunda Cloud.

 Click the deployment icon: